A Beginner’s Guide

 7. Master the Art of Stealth

 To counter this, hunters need to be especially careful during late-season hunts.
 Low-pressure scouting can keep deer from abandoning the area in search of safer territory, so trail cameras are especially useful during this period of the hunting season.
-Set them up conservatively, using information from previous sightings to plan excursions deeper into the deer’s core area.
+Set the cams up conservatively, using information from previous sightings to plan excursions deeper into the deer’s core area.
 With enough information about your quarry, you can start staking out a potential ambush point during a couple of afternoon sits to plan your attack.

-With the shorter range of a bow, you may need to take the deer closer to its bedding or feeding areas.
+With the shorter range of a crossbow, you may need to take the deer closer to its bedding or feeding areas.
 To keep from getting busted by your target, wear scent-free clothing, plan your camouflage well and deploy a ground blind to allow you to get as close as possible to the deer.

 Bag That Buck!